Last Updated on July 19, 2023 by Melissa S.

 Firstly, what is Cheltenham and why is there such a fuss about it?

-The Cheltenham festival is a 4 day horse racing event that takes place every March Tuesday to Friday.
-In 2021, it takes place between Tuesday 15th and Friday 19th March.
+The Cheltenham festival is a 4 day horse racing event that takes place every March on a Tuesday to Friday.
+In 2023, it takes place between Tuesday 14th and Friday 17th March.
 It is generally seen as the most profitable week for matched bettors due to the sheer number of offers available.
 The more offers, the more profits!

 It’s not for *absolute* beginners